-In the world of Ayurveda it is a well known fact that once the Fall hits, the juicers should be put away, as juice and all raw, cold foods should be avoided for these colder months.
-I definitely agree with this theory, especially with my strong Vata constitution.
-However, the days although a bit crisp, are still sunny and warm here in Boulder, CO and every now and then I do like to indulge in a freshly made juice.
-Thankfully using the Ayurvedic principles, I have learned to modify such Ayurvedic oxymorons and allow myself to indulge in a thoughtful and healthy manner.
+In the world of Ayurveda it is well known that once the fall season hits, the juicers should be put away, as juice and all raw, cold foods should be avoided during the colder seasons.
+I definitely agree with this concept; however, it is still sunny and warm here in Boulder, CO, and every now and then I do like to indulge in freshly made juice.
+Thankfully using the Ayurvedic principles, I have learned to thoughtfully modify these food rules in order to indulge in a healthy manner when the occasion calls.

 *If there is a strong Vata imbalance, all raw foods and drinks should be avoided

-**Pitta types can enjoy in moderation if there is not excessive heat in the system
+**Pitta types can enjoy in moderation if there is no excessive heat in the system

 - Cutting board